 Conclusion

-Gold's technical picture remains firmly bearish with price below all key moving averages.
-However, the oversold RSI suggests a short-term bounce is likely before the next leg lower.
-Traders should watch the $4,535–$4,500 support zone for a potential reversal pattern.
-A break below $4,500 would open the door to a retest of $4,400.
-Conversely, a rally above $4,713 would shift near-term bias neutral.
-The FOMC minutes will be the pivotal catalyst.
-For those seeking a Shariah-compliant approach, SmartGoldTrade offers halal gold trading with full physical ownership and no interest.
+Gold’s technical picture remains firmly bearish with the price below all key moving averages.
+However, the deeply oversold RSI suggests a corrective bounce may materialize in the near term before the next leg lower.
+Our gold price forecast next week expects a test of $4,200 support; a break below would open the door to $4,150 and $4,100.
+On the upside, a sustained push above $4,280 would shift the bias to neutral.
+The FOMC minutes will be the decisive catalyst.
+For a compliant way to act on these levels, explore SmartGoldTrade’s halal trading and Shariah-compliant investment pools.

 Frequently Asked Questions